Parseval PL25

 PL25 (Parseval-Luftschiff 25) was a non-rigid military airship made in 1914/15 by the Luft-Fahrzeug-Gesellschaft in Bitterfeld and was the last single-gondola Parseval.
-At the same time it was one of the largest non-rigid airships before the second world war.
+It was one of the largest non-rigid airships before World War II.
 Its maiden flight was on 25 February 1915.
 It had a slim teardrop-shaped hull.

 Operational history

 PL25 served in the Navy, starting with 10 test flights.
-After 41 reconnaissance missions over the North sea, the ship undertook 34 flights as a training ship based from Tønder.
+After 41 reconnaissance missions over the North Sea, the ship undertook 34 flights as a training ship based from Tønder.

-As defence against enemy aircraft a machine gun stand was fitted to the hull's top.
+As defence against enemy aircraft, a machine gun stand was fitted to the hull's top.

-The ship was stationed from 1915-03-25 to 3.
-November 1915 at Tønder and from 4.
-November 1915 to 29.
-März 1916 in Fuhlsbüttel.
+The ship was stationed from 25 March 1915 to 3 November 1915 at Tønder and from 4 November 1915 to 29 March 1916 in Fuhlsbüttel.
 Hauptmann Stelling and Hauptmann Manger were its commanders.

-PL25 was put out of service on 1916-03-30 and dismantled in the Siemens-Hangar at Berlin-Biesdorf (in Marzahn-Hellersdorf, Berlin).
+PL25 was put out of service on 30 March 1916 and dismantled in the Siemens-Hangar at Berlin-Biesdorf (in Marzahn-Hellersdorf, Berlin).
 PL 25 made 95 flights.